Henok-23/Photon/README.md

 Photon's core will always remain open-source.
 If this project gains traction, I may introduce optional Pro features to cover API/server costs and sustain full-time development after I graduate from college in May.
 I want to say this early so there are no surprises later.

-## Download Photon
+## Download Photon(very very simple)

 Please go to [photondesktop.com](https://photondesktop.com) to download and try it no need to package or do anything!

 I can only give first 100 access to photon because I haven't gotten approval from Google API access yet, and they limit users only for 100 users until they give approval.

-At the same time please go there and try to download it if it reaches limit, you still register and will let you know as soon as I get full API access.
+At the same time please go there and try to download it if it reaches limit, you can still register and will let you know as soon as I get full gmail API access.

 ## How to package photon on your own (your own API keys)